Dan Cooley

 Research

-Interests: Extreme value theory, modeling multivariate extremes, heavy tailed phenomena, spatial statistics, Bayesian modeling, meteorological/environmental and ecological applications.
+Interests: Extreme value theory, modeling multivariate extremes, heavy tailed phenomena, spatial statistics, meteorological/environmental applications.